Hilarion18/happy_birthday/README.md

 }`

 ## Additional endpoint for frontend
+- PUT /user: edit user with all the date
 - GET /country: to get list of country in the world to facilitate the frontend fetching the list of country for user to choose
 - GET /timezone: to get list of timezone in the world to facilitate the frontend fetching the list of timezone for user to choose